 Law enforcement is a vital resource in our communities, and child care programs need to know how to work hand-in-hand with law enforcement officials to keep their programs safe and secure.
 Our working with law enforcement online training course is taught by Ronald Roszak, a law enforcement official with over twenty years of experience.

 Through a mix of slides, graphics, videos, and real-world scenarios, participants will learn how law enforcement officials can enhance your program’s safety, security, and preparedness efforts.
 Our working with law enforcement course will also examine the role of law enforcement during an active shooter incident, and how child care programs can help to assist law enforcement before, during, and after an active threat situation.

 Learning Goals and Objectives:

-- Describe the typical law enforcement response is to an active threat situation.
+- Describe what the typical law enforcement response is to an active threat situation.